symfony-cmf/symfony-cmf-docs/components/routing.rst

 used.

 Additionally, this component is meant to provide useful implementations of the routing interfaces.
-Currently, it provides the ``DynamicRouter``, which can use a configured matcher and generator and apply ``RouteEnhancerInterface`` strategies to the match.
-The ``NestedMatcher`` can dynamically retrieve Symfony2 Route objects from a route provider.
-The provider can be implemented using a database, for example with Doctrine PHPCR-ODM or Doctrine ORM.
+Currently, it provides the ``DynamicRouter``, which uses a ``RequestMatcherInterface`` to dynamically load Routes, and can apply ``RouteEnhancerInterface`` strategies in order to manipulate them.
+The provided ``NestedMatcher`` can dynamically retrieve Symfony2 `Route <http://api.symfony.com/master/Symfony/Component/Routing/Route.html>`_ objects from a ``RouteProviderInterface``.
+This interfaces abstracts a collection of Routes, that can be stored in a database, like Doctrine PHPCR-ODM or Doctrine ORM.
-The ``ProviderBasedGenerator`` can generate routes loaded from a route provider and the ``ContentAwareGenerator`` on top of that tries to determine the route object from a content object.
+The ``DynamicRouter`` also uses a ``UrlGenerator`` instance to generate Routes and an implementation is provided under ``ProviderBasedGenerator`` that can generate routes loaded from a ``RouteProviderInterface`` instance, and the ``ContentAwareGenerator`` on top of it to determine the route object from a content object.

 .. note::

-    To use this component outside of the Symfony2 framework context, have a look at the core Symfony2 `Routing <https://github.com/symfony/Routing>`_ to get a fundamental understanding of the component.
+    To use this component outside of the Symfony2 framework context, have a look at the core Symfony2 `Routing <https://github.com/symfony/Routing>`__ to get a fundamental understanding of the component.
 CMF Routing just extends the basic behaviour.